Accredited Facilitator (English-medium)

 Jo’s career has been dedicated to primary education where she fostered strong connections with ākonga, whānau, colleagues and support agencies.
-She has in-depth understanding and experience in teaching with the Primary sector, the New Zealand Curriculum.
+She has in-depth understanding and experience in teaching in the primary sector and the New Zealand Curriculum.
 Her strengths include literacy (including structured literacy); mathematics and statistics; the key competencies; leading for change; learning design; facilitation and mentoring.

-Prior to joining CORE Education, Jo spent over 20 years teaching in Primary and College settings, from Year 1 to Year 9.
-More recently, she was a Senior Leader (Deputy Principal) and classroom teacher at a contributing primary school in Dunedin.
-Jo has extensive experience working with ākonga and leading the Junior School Team, ensuring all learning was central to the students' needs and wellbeing.
+Prior to joining CORE Education, Jo spent over 20 years teaching in primary and secondary settings from Year 1 to Year 9 classes.
+She held senior leadership roles for over 15 years.
+Jo has extensive experience engaging ākonga in their learning and in leading teams to ensure that all learning was central to the students' needs and wellbeing.

-During her teaching career, Jo held many curriculum responsibilities including Literacy and Mathematics.
-She spent several years teaching schoolwide to accelerate learning in Maths for children working below expected achievement trajectories.
-This involved postgraduate study in Mathematics Education, productive inquiry of programme design, development and teaching, with knowledge building on intervention strategies.
+During her teaching career, Jo held many curriculum responsibilities including literacy and mathematics.
+She spent several years teaching school-wide to accelerate learning in maths for children working below expected achievement trajectories.
+This involved postgraduate study in mathematics education, productive inquiry into programme design, development and teaching, with knowledge building on intervention strategies.
 This learning flowed into the wider school setting with Jo facilitating schoolwide development in teacher pedagogy and practice through an inquiry process.

-Jo’s journey in Structured Literacy stems back to 2011, and since then, she has actively sought opportunities to read, trial and refine her knowledge and practice in Literacy.
-In 2020, Jo was part of a team establishing a Structured Literacy approach across a primary setting, with specific focus in junior years.
+Jo’s journey in structured literacy stems back to 2011, and since then, she has actively sought opportunities to read, trial and refine her knowledge and practice in literacy.
+Jo was part of a team that established a structured literacy approach across a primary setting, with specific focus on the junior and middle years.
 The thirst to better meet the needs of all learners using a systematic, scientific-evidence based approach to literacy was the heart of the initiative.